By: Team T12-1 Since: Oct 2018 Licence: MIT

 Test case: Add a valid expense that does not cause the Category budget to exceed.

-command.
+Expected: Status message shown is similar toaddcommand.
 Budget is updated.
 UI is updated. -

 Test case: Add a valid expense that causes the Category budget to exceed, but not the total budget.

-command.
+Expected: Status message shown is similar toaddcommand.
 Budget is updated.
 UI is updated.
 Notification informing the user that adding this expense results in the budget exceeding is shown.

 -